Science Explains What Happens to Your Body if You Use Too Much Essential Oil

 4 – These Products Might Interfere with Prescribed Medications

-If you want to begin using new essential oil, hold off until you can talk to your doctor.
+If you want to use new essential oil, hold off until you can talk to your doctor.
 You don’t want to cause any major health issues when combining things that shouldn’t be mixed.

 5 – Skin Irritations

-Generally, you should use one teaspoon of carrier oil for every 3 drops of essential oil.
+Generally, you should use one teaspoon of carrier oil for every three drops of essential oil.
 Once it is diluted, test it on a small patch of skin two to three hours before applying it to a larger area.
-If irritation, itching, or redness develops, don’t apply the mixture to any other part of your body.
+If irritation, itching, or redness develops, don’t apply the mixture to any other body part.

 Skin irritations from essential oil can vary in severity, too.
 Some of them may be mild, while others can cause a serious rash or loss of pigmentation.